vijexa/IoT-Grow-Lamp/README.md

 # IOT Grow Lamp

 Automatical lamp for plants based on ESP8266 Wi-Fi MCU and NodeMCU firmware.
-Can be scheduled or work depending on sunset and sunrise times.
+Can be scheduled or work depending on sunset and sunrise time.

 ## Settings

-Before uploading firmware you should rename src/settings.lua-TEMPLATE to settings.lua and edit it.
+You should rename src/settings.lua-TEMPLATE to settings.lua and edit it before uploading firmware.

 #### &nbsp;&nbsp;(string) ssid

-Name of your Wi-Fi network.
+Your's Wi-Fi network name.

 #### &nbsp;&nbsp;(string) pwd

-Password of your Wi-Fi network.
+Your's Wi-Fi network password.

 #### &nbsp;&nbsp;(int) lamp_pin